On the Efficiency of Energy Markets with Non-Merchant Storage: Market Properties under Common Assumptions on the Final Storage Level

 \subsection{Cost Recovery for the Storage System}

-In both market-clearing formulations $\text{\Na}(\mathcal{T})$ and $\text{\LA}(\mathcal{T})$, cost recovery holds for the generators and loads.
+In both market-clearing formulations $\textbf{F}(\mathcal{T})$ and $\textbf{C}(\mathcal{T})$, cost recovery holds for the generators and loads.
 For the storage system however, cost recovery is not automatically ensured within a single market interval.
 For example, if the final level is set to be higher than the initial level and the prices are positive and decreasing during the market interval, the storage system pays for charging at the last hour and does not recover that cost in this market interval.
 However, we show in this section that under certain conditions, cost recovery for the storage within each market interval is ensured.

-\subsubsection{Cost recovery in $\text{\LA}(\mathcal{T})$ with equal initial and final state of energy}
+\subsubsection{Cost recovery in $\textbf{C}(\mathcal{T})$ with equal initial and final state of energy}

-In order to evaluate cost recovery for $\text{\LA}(\mathcal{T})$, we express the profit of the storage as a function of the initial and final state of energy.
+In order to evaluate cost recovery for $\textbf{C}(\mathcal{T})$, we express the profit of the storage as a function of the initial and final state of energy.
 We use the profit-maximization problem of the storage and strong duality to find this relationship.
 Related to the market-clearing model~\eqref{prob:simplified_dispatch}, the profit maximization for the storage is

-The objective of the storage is to maximize its profit \eqref{eq:prof_obj}, considering that it is paid the market price $\lambda_t$ when discharging ($b \leq 0$), and it pays the market price $\lambda_t$ when charging ($b \geq 0$).
+The objective of the storage is to maximize its profit \eqref{eq:prof_obj}, considering that it is paid the market price $\lambda_t$ when discharging ($b_t \leq 0$), and it pays the market price $\lambda_t$ when charging ($b_t \geq 0$).
 The market price is taken as an input.
 The dual problem of \eqref{prob:prof} is

-At an optimal solution, which is identified with the superscript $x^*$, strong duality holds, and the values obtained for the primal and dual objective functions are equal.
-The profit at an optimal solution is thus
+At optimality, strong duality holds, and the values obtained for the primal and dual objective functions are equal (optimal variable values are denoted by an asterisk).
+The profit at optimality is thus